doraeminemon/doraeminemon.github.io/docs/README.md

 Besides the original scope of a software engineer, I've been interested and learn about different-yet-related aspects of building software, including but not limited to: graphic / UX design, math, economics, business, psychology, politics.
 ## Tools in use
-Golang, NodeJS, Protobuf, tailwind-css, React, React Native ( iOS )
+Golang, NodeJS, Protobuf, TailwindCSS, React, React Native ( iOS )
 ## Work experience
 ### Pickupp
 October 2019 - Present: Full stack developer solving last-mile logistics problems in Hong Kong, Singapore, Malaysia & Taiwan.